Restoring Original Images

 The first, and easiest way is to switch the Media Library to List mode.
 In the top-left corner of the Media Library, there are two buttons that let you toggle between List and Grid modes.
 Once you've switched to List mode, you will find Restore links for any image that has been compressed within the last 30 days.

-Secondly, at the bottom of the Bulk Optimizer screen, there is a button to Show Optimized Images.
+Secondly, on the EWWW IO Tools page, there is a button to Show Optimized Images.
 This lets you restore individual thumbnails & resizes as well as the originals, so it can be useful if you only want to restore a couple specific image files.

 Lastly, you can access your optimization history at https://history.exactlywww.com/ where you'll also find restore links for any images processed in the last 30 days.